ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

 ### Implementing binary heaps

-Be sure not to confuse the logical representation of a heap with its physical implementation by means of the array-based complete binary tree.
-The two are not synonymous because the logical view of the heap is actually a tree structure, while the typical physical implementation uses an array.
+It is important not to confuse the logical representation of a heap with its physical implementation.
+Logically, a heap is a tree structure that satisfies the heap property.
+In practice, however, it is implemented using an array that represents a complete binary tree.

+When describing heap operations, we will usually explain them in terms of tree operations, since this makes the behavior of the algorithms easier to understand conceptually.
+Nevertheless, it is useful to remember that in an actual implementation these operations are carried out using array indices and array updates, rather than explicit tree pointers.

-Here is an implementation for *min*-heaps.
+We present an implementation for *min*-heaps.
 It uses a dynamic array (see @sec:dynamic-arrays) that will resize automatically when the number of elements change.

     datatype MinHeap implements PriorityQueue:
         heap = new Array(10)  // 10 is the initial capacity.
         size = 0              // The initial heap contains 0 elements.

-Note that, because we use an array to store the heap, we indicate the nodes by their logical position within the heap rather than by a pointer to the node.
+Note that because the heap is stored in an array, we refer to nodes by their logical position in the heap rather than by pointers to node objects.
-In practice, the logical heap position corresponds to the identically numbered physical position in the array.
+In practice, this logical position corresponds directly to the same index in the underlying array, so the node’s position in the heap and its position in the array are identical.

-Since it is a heap, we know that the first element always contains the element with the highest priority:
+Since the structure satisfies the heap property, the element at index 0, the root of a non-empty heap, always contains the element with the highest priority.
-\

     datatype MinHeap implements PriorityQueue:
         ...